FlowiseAI/FlowiseDocs/use-cases/interacting-with-api.md

 ```
 {% endcode %}

-2. Save it as a `.yaml` file, and upload to **OpenAPI Chain**, then test by asking some question. **OpenAPI Chain** will parse the OpenAPI spec into JSON Schema, allowing the LLM to automatically use the correct method and parameters for the API call.
+2. Save it as a `.yaml` file, and upload it to **OpenAPI Chain**, then test by asking some questions. **OpenAPI Chain** will parse the OpenAPI spec into JSON Schema, allowing the LLM to automatically use the correct method and parameters for the API call.

 <figure><img src="../.gitbook/assets/image (133).png" alt=""><figcaption></figcaption></figure>